shimaore/tough-rate/middleware/cdr.coffee.md

       json_attrs = JSON.stringify attrs
       yield @set

-Export attributes towards the carrier SBC
+Export attributes towards the carrier SBC (this is used to map carrier-side CDRs with client-side CDRs).

         'sip_h_X-CCNQ3-Attrs': json_attrs

-Export attributes in our local CDR
+Export attributes in our local CDR.

         ccnq_attrs: json_attrs

       null

-variable_mduration: # total duration
-variable_billmsec: # billable (connected)
-variable_progressmsec: # progress
-variable_answermsec: # answer
-variable_waitmsec: # wait = answer?
-variable_progress_mediamsec: # 0
-variable_flow_billmsec: # total duration